2002 Commonwealth Games: Legacy host city and nation

 In terms of infrastructure, the Games were the catalyst for the widespread redevelopment of the east of the city, an area which had remained derelict since the departure of heavy industry some decades before.
 The 2002 Commonwealth Games set a new benchmark for hosting the Commonwealth Games and for cities wishing to bid for them with a heavy emphasis on legacy.

 The venue and financial policy of the 2002 Commonwealth Games has influenced future sporting events, including the 2006 Commonwealth Games in Melbourne, the 2012 Summer Olympics in London and 2014 Commonwealth Games in Glasgow.

 In comparison to other sporting events, the 2002 games were marked by financial discipline.
 The cost of the 2010 Commonwealth Games were estimated at $4.1 billion, the London 2012 Summer Olympics are estimated to cost £9 billion, while the 2014 Commonwealth Games could cost as much as £500 million.

-Sporting legacy included the City of Manchester Stadium which was turned over to Manchester City Football Club, to replace the ageing Maine Road.
+Sporting legacy included the City of Manchester Stadium, which was turned over to Manchester City Football Club, to replace the ageing Maine Road.
 It is possible that this provided an incentive which led to the eventual 2008 take over by the Abu Dhabi United group led by Sheikh Mansour.
 Consequently, they have seen a considerable upturn in their success, with a series of transfers which has increased the profile of Manchester further, as Manchester City have become title challengers.
-Indeed, journalists have stated Mansour would not had bought the city had the club not had the 50,000 stadium.
+Indeed, journalists have stated Mansour would not have bought the city had the club not had the 50,000 stadium.
 The Manchester Velodrome was built in 1994 in preparation for an Olympic bid, but subsequently hosted the 2002 Commonwealth Games.
 Since opening in 1994, it has been cited as a catalyst for Britain's successes in track cycling since 2002.
 At the 2008 Olympics in Beijing, the Great British cycling claimed 8 of the 18 gold medals on offer, including 14 of the 54 medals available altogether.
-This unprecedented achievement was partly attributed the availability of a velodrome.
+This unprecedented achievement was partly attributed to the availability of a velodrome.